One step closer to a blood test for diagnosing Alzheimer’s

 A Melbourne study showing the efficacy of a simple blood test to detect the earlier stages of Alzheimer’s has brought us one step closer to a ‘game-changer’ for dementia diagnostics.

-Australian Dementia Network (ADNeT) researchers at The Florey with collaborators at Austin Health, University of Melbourne (ADNeT) and CSIRO, showed 90% accuracy for the diagnosis of Alzheimer’s through the ‘pTau217’ blood test which looks for a protein called ‘phosphoTau’ in the blood.
+Australian Dementia Network (ADNeT) researchers at The Florey with collaborators at Austin Health, University of Melbourne (ADNeT) and CSIRO, showed 90% accuracy for the diagnosis of Alzheimer’s through the ‘pTau217’ blood test, which looks for a protein called ‘phosphoTau’ in the blood.
 This form of tau builds up in the brain as Alzheimer’s develops.

-While the tests are not yet commercially available, they are being trialed by ADNeT and Florey researchers with people attending memory specialist clinics in Melbourne, Sydney and Hobart and in selected primary care locations to confirm their value in routine specialist and primary care practice.
+While the tests are not yet commercially available, they are being trialled by ADNeT and Florey researchers with people attending memory specialist clinics in Melbourne, Sydney and Hobart and in selected primary care locations to confirm their value in routine specialist and primary care practice.

 This work has led to the installation of the pTau217 test at the Florey that will be available by April to researchers and for clinical trials around Australia.